Stuck on You (film): Music

 The song "Human" recorded by Cher, who appears in the film, and produced by David Kahne was included in the soundtrack (Flynn cover).
 There was no official release, but in Germany the song was released on a promotional CD of the soundtrack called "Unzertrennlich" and that version clocks 3:49.
 The original 4:25 version was never released.
 The song can be heard during the end credits of the film and is played during a scene in a club.
 This is the first Farrelly Brothers film not to have an official soundtrack.

 The song "Moonlight Feels Right" by Starbuck, written and produced by lead singer/keyboardist Bruce Blackman also appears in the film.

 Pete Yorn recorded a cover of the Albert Hammond classic "It Never Rains in Southern California" for the film, and like the aforementioned Cher song, remains unreleased.
 The Kings of Leon songs "California Waiting", "Molly's Chambers" and "Holy Roller Novocaine" all are featured in the film, as well, from the band's first EP, Holy Roller Novacaine.

 Greg Kinnear's version of "Summertime" is an almost note-for-note cover of the Billy Stewart version, and was also sampled in Rihanna's song "Cockiness (Love It)".
 Eight minutes out in the movie, while at a bar, Morten Abel's song "Welcome Home" is played.

-The country song played over the closing credits The Fear of Being Alone is sung by George Schappell (credited as Reba), one of a set of conjoined twins who is mentioned in the film.
+The country song played over the closing credits, "The Fear of Being Alone," is sung by George Schappell (credited as Reba), one of a set of conjoined twins who is mentioned in the film.

 Reception

 Critical response

-Review website Rotten Tomatoes gives the film a score of 61% based on 158 reviews, and an average rating of 6/10, with the consensus: "An unusually sweet and charming comedy by the Farrelly brothers.
+Review website Rotten Tomatoes gives the film a score of 62% based on 156 reviews, and an average rating of 6/10, with the consensus: "An unusually sweet and charming comedy by the Farrelly brothers.
 Fans may miss the distinct lack of bodily fluids though."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 37 critics, indicating "generally favorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Box office

-The film broke even on its $55 million production budget with $65,784,503 worldwide, its box office draw considerably underperformed the Farrelly Brothers' previous hits.
+Although the film broke even on its $55 million production budget with $65,784,503 worldwide, its box office draw considerably underperformed the Farrelly Brothers' previous hits.
 It only managed third place in its opening weekend box office (US) despite having the largest theater count of any release that weekend (December 12–14, 2003).